 Finally, you may find the Ecobee easier to use because it is equipped with a touch-screen.
 In contrast, to adjust the Nest from the base (as opposed to your smartphone), you’ll have to use the outer ring and a series of presses to locate and select the desired settings.

-If you’re thinking about installing a new thermostat in your home, contact one of the specialists at Blue Best Heating & Air for more information about the available options.
+If you’re thinking about installing a new thermostat in your home, contact one of the specialists at Blue Best Plumbing, Heating, Air, Generators for more information about the available options.